 For a more tame Riverwalk experience, check out Ocho at the Hotel Havana for delicious mojitos and pan-Latin eats.
 This is a top spot for a classy date night.

 A popular upscale American restaurant along the Riverwalk is Restaurant Gwendolyn.
-You’ll want to plan ahead for the intentionally laid-back (read slow) experience, but the great service makes up for the languid pace.
-When speedy service is a must, grab a bowl of ramen or some sushi at Kimura, which is conveniently located behind Restaurant Gwendolyn.
+You’ll want to plan ahead for this laid-back experience, but the great service makes up for the slow pace.
+When speedy service is a must, grab a bowl of ramen or a plate of sushi at Kimura, which is conveniently located behind Restaurant Gwendolyn.